Unstoppable Sinner surges into Rome semis with record 32nd straight Masters 1000 win

 ROME, May 14 : Jannik Sinner continued his ominous form ahead of the French Open as the Italian world number one set a record with his 32nd consecutive Masters 1000 victory, brushing aside Russia's Andrey Rublev 6-2 6-4 to reach the Italian Open semi-finals on Thursday.

 Sinner has now moved clear of Novak Djokovic's record and set his sights on further milestones.
-Djokovic remains the only man to have won all nine Masters 1000 events - a feat Sinner could match if he goes on to lift the title on home soil in Rome.
+Djokovic remains the only man to have won all nine Masters 1000 events - a feat Sinner, 24, could match if he goes on to lift the title on home soil in Rome.

+"I don't play for records.
+I play just for my own story," Sinner said.

 "Now the highest priority for me is trying to recover as much as I can physically.
 We'll see how it goes.